mothur/mothur.github.io/_wiki/filter.shared.md

 The minpercentsamples parameter allows you indicate the minimum percentage of samples present in an OTU.
 For example, if the total number of samples is 10, the number present is 3, and the minpercentsamples=50.
-The OTU\'s precent of samples is 0.333, the minimum is 0.50, so the OTU will be removed.
+The OTU's precent of samples is 0.333, the minimum is 0.50, so the OTU will be removed.
 Default=0.

     mothur > filter.shared(shared=final.an.shared, minpercentsamples=50)